 Graduate students who are not able to maintain a post-baccalaureate cumulative GPA of 2.85 or higher are academically disqualified from the university.
 Academically disqualified students are not allowed to take classes at SDSU or participate in graduate programs for one semester.
 After that time, they may apply for readmission.
 If there are serious and compelling extenuating circumstances beyond the student's control, the student may petition for immediate reinstatement.
 The petition is completed in conjunction with the graduate advisor.
 It must include a reasonable plan to immediately raise the post-baccalaureate cumulative GPA, and to complete all degree requirements in a reasonable time frame.

-Students who have been academically disqualified for more than 1 semester and want to continue with their program must complete the Petition for Readmission and Reinstatement After Disqualification.
+Students who have been academically disqualified for more than 1 semester or left the university on academic probation and want to continue with their program must complete the Petition for Readmission and Reinstatement After Disqualification.
 Before submitting this form, the student should first reapply to the university during the application filing period.
+(Visit the Graduate Admissions Office website for application deadlines).
 Once the application has been completed and submitted, the student must submit this petition to the Graduate Admissions Office for review.
 The application will not be released electronically to the program for review unless the Readmission petition is approved.

 This petition must be completed in conjunction with the graduate advisor.
 The student and advisor must agree on coursework and grade plan that will avoid another disqualification.
 The minimum Program of Study GPA, "300+1" GPA, and all other degree requirements should be attainable in a reasonable time frame.